City guides

 This is one of the most famous cathedrals in Spain and it is in fact two cathedrals in one.

-La catedral vieja or the old cathedral is one of the two cathedrals that Salamanca is home to.
+La Catedral Vieja or the old cathedral is one of the two cathedrals that Salamanca is home to.
 The old cathedral was built in the XIV century and has survived all types of battles, sieges, and even an earthquake.
 The cathedral was almost demolished when construction of the new cathedral was going to commence.
 The only reason the building survived was because the construction of the new cathedral took so long.

-La catedral nueva or The new cathedral began construction in 1513 and was not completed until 1733, over 200 years!
+La Catedral Nueva or The new cathedral began construction in 1513 and was not completed until 1733, over 200 years!
 The project began after the city began to expand and the old cathedral was considered to be to small and dark.
 The new cathedral is the second largest in Spain and features one of the tallest bell towers as well.

 Eating in Salamanca